 When moving money between multiple volatile cryptocurrencies, holding onto profits can be difficult.
-While traders can always put their gains into Bitcoin (BTC), the largest cryptocurrency by market cap, it also has bouts of volatility.
+While traders can always put their gains into Bitcoin (BTC), the largest cryptocurrency by market cap, bitcoin itself has bouts of volatility.

 Crypto exchanges have begun offering more stablecoin/altcoin pairs to make things easier for traders.

-Traditional bank transfers typically take anywhere from 3–5 business days and can cost anywhere from a few dollars to a few dozen dollars.
+Traditional bank transfers typically take anywhere from three-to-five business days and can cost anywhere from a few dollars to dozens of dollars.
 International transfers tend to be the most expensive.

-Stablecoin transactions can confirm within minutes or less at very little cost.
+Stablecoin transactions can be confirmed within minutes, or less, and at very little cost.
 Two people with stablecoin wallets can transact with each other from anywhere in the world at any time without the need for a bank or other third-party intermediary.